adioshun/gitBook_PCL/Tutorial/Filtering/pcl-cpp-projecting-points-using-a-parametric-model.md

                         << cloud->points[i].z << std::endl;

-  // Create a set of planar coefficients with X=Y=0,Z=1 pcl::ModelCoefficients::Ptr coefficients (new pcl::ModelCoefficients ());
+  // Create a set of planar coefficients with X=Y=0,Z=1
+  //We fill in the ModelCoefficients values.
+  //In this case, we use a plane model, with ax+by+cz+d=0, where a=b=d=0, and c=1, or said differently, the X-Y plane. pcl::ModelCoefficients::Ptr coefficients (new pcl::ModelCoefficients ());
   coefficients->values.resize (4);
   coefficients->values[0] = coefficients->values[1] = 0;